UWPCE-PythonCert/PythonCertDevel/_sources/modules/BasicPython.rst.txt

 ``range`` builds sequences of numbers automatically

-Use it when you need to do something a set number of times
+Use it when you need to do something a set number of times:

 .. code-block:: ipython